Protecting Your Family’s Future: Does Marriage Override a Will?

 Inheritance Tax (IHT) is a tax on the estate of someone who has passed away.
 In the UK, IHT is charged at 40% on the value of the estate above the nil-rate band, which is currently £325,000.
 However, there are certain exemptions and reliefs available that can reduce this tax burden.

 One key aspect to consider is the residence nil-rate band (RNRB), which is an additional allowance available when a residence is passed to direct descendants.
-This can increase the tax-free allowance to £500,000 or more, depending on the circumstances.
+This can increase the outside the scope of IHT allowance to £500,000 or more, depending on the circumstances.

 Spousal Exemptions and Benefits